emmajanedrews/base-template/_posts/2018-01-02-how-does-your-employment-status-affect-your-mortgage-application.md

 As lenders, we always want to make sure that your loan can perform.
 We never want to put you into a home that you may not be able to afford.

-Now, we won’t verify employment after closing.
+Now, we won’t verify employmfent after closing.
 Once we close, it’s your life.
 No one can predict the future.
 You can change jobs or quit, but I advise that you proceed with caution.
 Make sure that you are making the right decision.
-After all, when you buy a home, you are making a 15, 20, or 30-year investment, so make sure that you set yourself up for success.
+After all, when you buy a home, you are making a 15-, 20-, or 30-year investment, so make sure that you set yourself up for success.

 As you can see, your employment status plays a major role in the mortgage loan application process.
 If you have any questions, please don’t hesitate to give me a call or send me an email.
 I would be happy to help you!